-Alternate Names: Anaplastic Thyroid Carcinoma, Anaplastic Thyroid Cancer
+Thyroid Cancer alternate names: Anaplastic Thyroid Carcinoma, Anaplastic Thyroid Cancer.

 The four types are based on how the cancer cells look under a microscope.

 Anaplastic thyroid carcinoma makes up about 2 percent of all thyroid cancers.
 It begins in the follicular cells of the thyroid.
 The cancer cells tend to grow and spread very quickly.
 Anaplastic thyroid cancer is tough to control.
 Median survival is usually 4-5 months from the time of diagnosis.

 Diagnostic testing should include a history and physical exam to detect growths or swelling in the lymph nodes; blood tests to detect abnormal levels of TSH; ultrasound to detect thyroid nodules that are too small to be felt; thyroid scan and biopsy.
 A biopsy is the only sure way to diagnose thyroid cancer.

 People with thyroid cancer have many treatment options.
 Treatment usually begins within a few weeks after the diagnosis.
 The choice of treatment depends on the type of thyroid cancer (papillary, follicular, medullary, or anaplastic), the size of the nodule, the individual's age, and whether cancer has spread.

 Cancer may be treated with surgery, thyroid hormone treatment, radioactive iodine therapy, external radiation therapy, or chemotherapy.
 Most individuals receive a combination of treatments.